NoFussComputing/git_configuration/docs/projects/git_configuration/patches_from_gitlab_issues.md

 about: https://gitlab.com/nofusscomputing/projects/ansible/git_configuration
 ---

-Certainly!
-Here's the complete documentation for the provided Ansible task file, including a usage section:

----

 This task file is used to create merge requests in GitLab based on the patches found in GitLab issue comments.
 It includes a block with minimum required variables and an `include_tasks` task to execute the `gitlab_apply_issue_patch.yaml` playbook.
 The `gitlab_api_token` variable is defined using the value from `role_git_conf.gitlab.api_token`.
 The task is tagged with `always` to ensure it is always executed.